 “Do a deed of simple kindness; though its end you may not see, it may reach like widening ripples down a long eternity” – Joseph Norris

-Every donation you make, no matter how small the amount is the reflection of your kindness.
+Every donation you make, no matter how small the amount is a reflection of your kindness.
 A small act of compassion though you may not see it, can create a significant impact on someone’s life-giving him or her a reason to breathe and to survive in this world.
 Even a small group of thoughtful and committed people can change the world when they are contributing to support an organization for a single cause.
 Be the first and make a small donation today.
 A generous donation can ensure a better life for millions who are suffering each day.
-Here is a list of Top 15 reputable NGO’s in the USA you can consider in the first place to donate:
+Here is a list of top NGOs in USA you can consider in the first place to donate:

 1 – Transparent Hands Foundation